Use code 'EarlyBird'

 Sorry, this program is full.
 Please provide your information below so that we can add you to our waiting list.

-We are also running a Northern Sicily program on April 21-27.
+We are also offering a Northern Sicily program on March 21–27, 2027.
 Both programs run concurrently with our full two-week Sicily program.

 • Hotels: Standard Class